 Listings of their revenue-generating sites are fully vetted and go through detailed due diligence so buyers know that traffic and income have been verified.

-You get full support when buying a site, 1 year of free hosting, and they even provide training on how to operate the website.
+You get full support when buying and selling a site, 1 year of free hosting, and they even provide training on how to operate the website.

-The team at Human Proof Designs is experienced in building, growing, and selling niche sites and they only sell sites they have a lot of room to grow.Visit Human Proof Designs Here
+The team at Human Proof Designs is experienced in building, growing, and selling niche sites and they only sell websites they have a lot of room to grow.Visit Human Proof Designs Here

 Exchange Marketplace is a place to buy and sell eCommerce stores and is owned and operated by Shopify.

 The listings aren’t vetted, but the sales figures are taken directly from the sellers’ Shopify account.

 Still, this doesn’t guarantee the business's performance is completely accurate.
 For example, anyone who owns a Shopify store can place test orders, making it look as though it’s made a lot of sales.